710N: Filming

 The episode featured an extended sequence where Barry is chased by Traci's biker gang through the Interstate 710N.
-Part of Hader's inspiration to do it was feeling stuck at traffic while driving through Los Angeles and "having those motorcycles split lanes."
+Part of Hader's inspiration to do it was feeling stuck in traffic while driving through Los Angeles and "having those motorcycles split lanes."
 He further added, "I think the impetus of it was doing a chase scene, but not making it feel genre, not making it too actiony."

-In order to film the scene, the crew had to secure the Pasadena Freeway for three Sundays, from the morning to noon and having 5 hours to complete filming.
-For the first day, the crew shot the lane splitting sequences.
+In order to film the scene, the crew had to secure the Pasadena Freeway for three Sundays, from the morning to noon, and having 5 hours to complete filming.
+For the first day, the crew shot the lane-splitting sequences.
 For the second day, they filmed Barry entering the freeway.
-And on the final day, they filmed the hand-off.
+On the final day, they filmed the hand-off.

 The cars featured in the sequence were practical, although the cars on the other lane were added in post-production as they couldn't close the lane.
 Hader felt satisfied with the sequence, although he admitted that a sequence where the camera stayed behind Barry as he started lane splitting "just didn't have the power that I thought it would have", which was reworked into the final cut.

 Hader cut a sequence where the chase extended into a Mail Boxes Etc., deeming it "short-lived".
 The final part of the chase, which was set on a car dealership, was originally intended to be filmed on a diner but the crew struggled to find a decent diner to properly film the sequence.